Mayor & City Council

 Hendersonville is a vibrant mountain city where the government and citizens work together for a high quality of life.

-Mayor and mayor pro tempore: The mayor is also elected by all the qualified voters of the City for a four-year term.
-The mayor is the official head of City government and presides at all meetings of the City Council.
-The mayor has the power to vote on all questions coming before the Council, but does not have power to veto.
-The mayor exercises such powers and perform such duties as are or may be conferred upon him by the General Laws of North Carolina, by the City Charter, and by the ordinances of the City.
-The Mayor is Barbara G. Volk.
-She was elected as Mayor in November 2009 and was re-elected in 2013.
+The mayor serves as the official head of the city government and presides at all meetings of the City Council.
+The mayor has the power to vote on all questions coming before the Council, but has no power to veto.
+The mayor exercises such powers and performs such duties as are or may be conferred upon him or her by the general laws of North Carolina, by the Charter of the City of Hendersonville, and by the ordinances of the City.
+The City of Hendersonville Mayor is Barbara G. Volk.
+She was elected as Mayor in November 2009 and was re-elected in 2021.
 She has served on the City Council since November 1989.

-The City Council chooses one of its members to act as Mayor Pro Tempore.
-The Mayor Pro Tempore performs the duties of the Mayor in the Mayor's absence or disability.
+The City Council chooses one of its members to act as mayor pro tempore, and (s)he performs the duties of the mayor in the mayor's absence or disability.
+The mayor pro tempore has no fixed term of office, but serves at the pleasure of the remaining members of the Council.
 The Mayor Pro Tempore does not have a fixed term of office, but serves in the capacity at the pleasure of the City Council.
-The Mayor Pro Tem is Steve Caraker.
-He was selected by the City Council at their December 2015 meeting.
+The Mayor Pro Tem is Lyndsey Simpson.

-- To be eligible to be a candidate or be elected and serve as mayor or a member of the City Council, you must be a a resident and a qualified voter of the City.
+No person is eligible to be a candidate or be elected as a member of the City Council, or to serve in such capacity, unless (s)he is a resident and a qualified voter of the city.